roypur/9f-js/README.md

 - **f.api(data, url, handle)**

-    send data as a x-api header to the server url using cors.
+    send data as a x-api header to the server using http-post.
 The handler returns the response